-So when I have to work on some ancient out of Microsoft Support system.
-I take a disk image using CloneZilla to make sure I can access the data if things go skew whiff or there is a need to refer back to it later
+When I have to work on ancient Windows NT4, XP, 7 out of Microsoft Support systems I sometimes take a disk image using CloneZilla or Disk2VHD just in case I want to access the data if things go skew whiff or there is a need to refer back to it later

-It’s nice to be able to restore and boot the OS from the Clonezilla taken image in VMWare in the event you want to see what icons, shortcuts, settings and apps the operating system had.
+It’s nice to be able to restore and boot the legacy OS from the Clonezilla taken image in VMWare in the event you want to see what icons, shortcuts, settings and Apps the operating system had.

-Usually with paid products they have some magic that does the reconfig on the image to just make it magically boot but with CloneZilla not so much.
+Usually with paid cloning products they perform some magic reconfiguration on the cloned image to make it magically boot with the right Storage Controller but with CloneZilla not so much.

 - In VMWare Workstation create a Windows 7 VM with a virtual drive the same size as the disk you cloned.
 In my case it was a 1TB drive so I specified 1000GB

 - Boot the Windows 7 VM from a Clonezilla ISO and then connect the USB Drive which contains the image of the physical disk.

 - Restore the previously created Clonezilla image on the USB drive and restore it to the 1TB vmdk.